A hot, sore finger and maybe even a throbbing feeling – these are symptoms that many have experienced.

 -

 Cleanliness and dryness: Keep the affected area clean and dry.
-This prevents the entry of further bacteria and promotes healing.
+This prevents the penetration of further bacteria and promotes healing.

 -

-Avoid pressure: Wear loose shoes or avoid pressure on the affected nail to reduce pain and prevent worsening of the inflammation.
+Avoid pressure: Wear loose shoes or avoid pressure on the affected nail to reduce pain and prevent the inflammation from worsening.

 -

-Warm compresses: Place warm compresses on the inflamed area to reduce swelling and promote blood circulation.
+Warm compresses: Apply warm compresses to the inflamed area to reduce swelling and promote blood circulation.

 -

-Salt water baths: Regularly soak the affected foot or hand in a warm salt water bath.
+Saltwater baths: Regularly immerse the affected foot or hand in a warm saltwater bath.
 This can help reduce inflammation and relieve pain.

 -